plone/documentation/docs/classic-ui/views.md

 For more information, read the {ref}`classic-ui-layers-label` chapter.

+(classic-ui-register-and-unregister-view-directly-using-zope.component-architecture-label)=

-### Register and unregister view directly using zope.component architecture
+### Register and unregister view directly using `zope.component` architecture

 Example how to register: